-- To avoid disruption to the learning of others. - To maintain the safety of all pupils and restore stability following an unreasonably high level of disruption. - To enable disruptive pupils to be taken to a place where education can continue in a managed environment. - To allow the pupil to regain calm in a safe space.
+- To avoid disruption to the learning of others. - If a pupil is not wearing the correct uniform. - To maintain the safety of all pupils and restore stability following an unreasonably high level of disruption. - To enable disruptive pupils to be taken to a place where education can continue in a managed environment. - To allow the pupil to regain calm in a safe space.